 Clan Donald and the Kingdom (Lordship) of the Isles were Celtic societies living under Celtic laws.
-The Celtic law of rule by derbfine (Gaelic meaning 4 generations of family) is the reason Clan Donald was divided into sliochd or branches, each ruled by a descendant of Donald instead of the feudalistic concept of a united kingdom inherited by the eldest son.
-The Celtic way was to diffuse government into local kingdoms rather than have a powerful central government.
-This loose federation encouraged inter-clan branch rivalries that left them vulnerable to the divide and conquer tactics of the powerful empires of the Romans in Europe, and later Anglo/Saxon monarchs in Britain.
+The Celtic law of rule by “derbfine” Gaelic meaning 4 generations) is one reason Clan Donald became divided into “sliochd” or branches, each ruled by a descendant of Donald of the Isles rather than the feudalistic concept of the eldest son inheriting a united kingdom.
+The Celtic way was to diffuse government into local kingdoms rather than have an all powerful, centralized government.
+The Celtic system allowed various clan chiefs to govern as they each saw fit for their clan.
+But it led to clan rivalries even between the Clan Donald branches.
+It exposed the small Celtic Kingdoms to the divide and conquer tactics of the Roman legions, and later Anglo/Saxon monarchs of Great Britain.

 The branches of Clan Donald were named and determined by the different Clan Donald lands granted the descendants of Donald of Islay.
 Obviously everyone living on the land was not a literal descendant of the chief.
 The clan system was a society based on the family concept of the chief acting as a father figure, but not literally the father of every clan member.
 In fact tracing bloodlines is further complicated by another fundamental Celtic social concept called cain i’arraith mac righ (the law of fostering the king’s son).
 The chief placed his children in the care of the most humble families and took foster children from humble families of the clan.
 This ensured social equality within the clan during a time that Roman Europe was developing the caste (class) system that later gave birth to feudalism.
 In Celtic society the clansmen who had mastered particular skills took foster children to provide apprenticeships as carpenters, cattlemen, seamen, horsemen, pipers, historians, or weavers.
 But everyone was trained as a warrior.
 Most 17th – 19th century British historians thought Celtic fostering was a barbaric abdication of parental responsibility and a violation of every “civil” culture’s class system.
 But if you honestly look at the tremendous emphasis that Scottish culture has consistently placed upon education in every country to which the Scots migrated (or in reality were banished), you will see this is yet another example of Celtic culture being ahead of its time.
 Fostering was a transcending trust that the Celtic culture placed in their clansmen to raise and teach skills to their children for the benefit of the entire clan.
 Rather than a barbaric cultural trait that justified the suppression of Celtic culture in post Culloden Britain, this Celtic cultural trait should be viewed as the roots of our modern educational system!